Cross Valley Corridor: Phased implementation

+Originally, Phase 2 was set to replace bus services with rail within 20 years of opening CAHSR for the central portion of the CVC, between Lemoore and Visalia, and open a rail maintenance facility in that segment.
+However, the latest plans call for the route to continue using these previously purchased double deck busses but instead stopping at the future Kings-Tulare Regional Station, with the Hanford Amtrak Station set to close with the opening of the Initial Operating Segment of CAHSR.

+The draft plans called for a Phase 3, set to begin more than 20 years after CAHSR, which would have completed the entire CVC rail service; within Tulare County, bus services would connect the CVC station in Visalia with local communities.
+However, with the latest operating plans, this no longer appears to be the case.

+The original cost of the total project was estimated at to 489 million, split approximately 2% to Phase 1, 48% to Phase 2, and 50% to Phase 3, though the updated plans state that Capital Infrastructure costs are estimated to be US$61 million for just bus services.
+Though the TCAG has not outright cancelled the plans for the final conversion to rail, it is unclear what the current costs of the rail project's build out will be, as is the timeline for which this will take place.

 History

 Initial studies of a passenger rail service were conducted in the mid-1990s.
 A Cross Valley Rail Corridor Joint Powers Authority was founded, which raised $14.2 million from government and private sources to resurface the rail corridor in 2002–2003 to accommodate heavier freight traffic, and keep the line in operation in preparation for a passenger rail service.
 A 2004 study revisited passenger rail plans.

 California High-Speed Rail offered $600,000 in funding for a station planning grant including the Cross Valley Corridor, providing that the City of Hanford (which is in Kings County) and Tulare County each provided $100,000 in matching funds.
 Hanford and Kings County have strongly opposed the high-speed rail project, while Visalia and Tulare County have supported it.
 In August 2015, the Hanford City Council voted not to spend the funds, but Tulare County officials proceeded with the planning process.

 In April 2017, the Tulare County Association of Governments released an existing conditions report.
 In June 2018, it approved a final plan.
 The line was included in the 2018 California State Rail Plan as part of the 2040 Vision.